TomasVotruba/tomasvotruba.com/packages/blog/config/data/2018/2018-03-15-monorepo-on-the-rise-in-php.md

 tweet_image: "/assets/images/posts/2018/monorepo/monorepo-website.png"
 ---

-## Javasript, Java, C++, Android, iOS, Facebook, Google?
+## Javascript, Java, C++, Android, iOS, Facebook, Google?
 Monorepo is Standard

 When you pop out of PHP bubble, you can see in [awesome-monorepo](https://github.com/korfuri/awesome-monorepo) a collection of monorepo tools, that are used out in a wild by another languages.
 Google has [Bazel](https://bazel.build), Facebook has [Buck](https://buckbuild.com), Twitter and Foursqaure have [Pants](https://www.pantsbuild.org).